 - When soldering, be sure that everything is kept impeccably clean.

-- It can sometimes be helpful to add a very small amount of solder flux to the pad using a flux pen like this one.
+- Adding a very small amount of solder flux to the pad can sometimes be helpful.

 - Use the smallest possible gauge of hookup wire, not larger than 26 AWG.
-Be sure that the stripped end is kept very short (not more than about 1.5mm long), and is thoroughly pre-tinned before soldering it to the pad.
+Ensure the stripped end is kept very short (about 1.5mm long) and is thoroughly pre-tinned before soldering it to the pad.

-- Have your wire prepped, tinned, and ready to attach as soon as you have a molten puddle on the pad.
-Don't pre-tin the pad, then let it cool down, and then try to reheat it again to attach the wire.
-The entire solder operation should be one single process.
+- Have your wire prepped, tinned, and ready to attach once you have a molten puddle on the pad.

 - On smaller modules, it can sometimes be difficult to keep the module in place as it will tend to want to stick to the tip of the iron.
 To help hold the base down, use the tip of a small flat-bladed screwdriver with a third-hand holder.

-- Sometimes when you attach the second wire to smaller modules, the first wire connection can be weakened as the heat will quickly travel across the base to the other side.
+- Attaching the second wire to smaller modules can weaken the first wire connection as the heat quickly travels across the base to the other side.
 The same flat-bladed screwdriver can help prevent this by acting as a thermal block.